-A car accident in the Atlanta, Georgia, area can be distressing enough, but if the collision resulted from another driver’s negligence, and you or a family member or loved one have been injured, the situation can go from bad to worse.
+A car accident in the Atlanta, Georgia, area can be distressing enough.
+But when the collision resulted from another driver’s negligence, and you or a family member or loved one have been injured, the situation can go from bad to worse.
 It is essential to take steps to ensure that your point of view is heard and that your side of the story is accepted by the Courts and the insurance companies.

-At the law offices of The Millar Law Firm, we have years of experience handling serious car accident cases.
-We know how important it is to prove that the other driver was at fault and how to recover the damages and medical expenses you deserve.
+At the law offices of The Millar Law Firm we have years of experience handling serious car accident cases.

 It should come as no surprise that negligent drivers and their insurance companies and adjusters often do not want to be held responsible for a crash that resulted from distracted driving, drowsy driving, or another reckless behavior.
 Examples of negligent behavior include:

 - Driving despite only getting a couple hours of sleep

 - Running a red light or running a stop sign

 When drivers do not obey the law, they may lie about their negligent behavior and their fault in causing the accident.
 Therefore, it is extremely important to gather evidence at the scene of the collision to help prove that the other driver was at fault.

 How The Accident or Collision Scene Can Tell a Story

 Immediately after a car accident occurs, it is essential to collect evidence about the collision.
 Photographs of damage to your vehicle and the other vehicle, as well as skid marks and other evidence on the road, should be photographed and measured.
 Experienced lawyers and accident or crash reconstruction experts can use accident scene evidence to reconstruct the scene of a collision.
 For instance, an expert can perform energy analyses, momentum analyses, and time/distance analyses based on the evidence collected following a crash.